intel/he-transformer/examples/README.md

 The client-server approach currently works only for functions with one result tensor.

-For deep learning examples using the client-server model, see the `MNIST/MLP` folder.
+For deep learning examples using the client-server model, see the `MNIST` folder.

 ## Multi-party computation with garbled circuits
 One downside to the above approach is the client may deduce the deep learning model weights, since it receives the pre-activation values at each layer.
 One work-around is to additively mask the pre-activation values with a random number before sending them to the client.
 Since HE computation happens in a finite field, if the random number is chosen uniformly from the field, the client will receive a uniform random number from the field, and thereby cannot deduce anything about the model weights.
 Then, the server and client interactively compute the activation using multi-party computation methods, such as garbled circuits (GC).
 The GC approach ensures the client learns only the random additively-masked values.
 After the client sends the masked encrypted post-activation values to the server, the server performs the unmasking using homomorphic addition.
 This approach is similar to that of (Gazelle)[https://www.usenix.org/system/files/conference/usenixsecurity18/sec18-juvekar.pdf].